skydivedan/google-cast-pod-fail/README.md

 The purpose of this project is to demonstrate that it is difficult to use google-cast-sdk within another pod library, because Framework headers aren't available.
 The workaround is to use quoted headers, and to use each one individually.

+To see the problem, look in the file named "ReplaceMe.m".
+This file belongs to the pod being developed.
+You'll see there are some commented out imports.
+Try uncommenting them, to use google-cast, and you get compile errors.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements